-Stacking capability ICX 7150 Additional information Topologies supported Ring and linear Refer to ICX 7150 stacking topologies on page 92.
+Stacking capability ICX 7150 Additional information Topologies supported Ring and linear Refer to ICX 7150 stacking topologies on page 94.
 Maximum stack size 12 units Stacking and SPX configurations.
 Any combination of eligible ICX 7150 devices may be stacked.
 When a stand-alone ICX 7150 is configured as a PE unit attached to a control bridge in an 802.1br SPX configuration, scaling is increased.
 Refer to the Ruckus FastIron Campus Fabric Configuration Guide for more information.
-Maximum stacking distance 10 Kilometers Refer to FastIron stacking distances and optics by device on page 50 for more information.
-Stacking ports Four 1-Gbps / 10-Gbps ports on fixed module on front panel that are available for stacking when configured for 10-Gbps operation.
-On most ICX 7150 models, module 3 on the front panel contains four ports that can be used as stacking or uplink ports.
-NOTE ICX 7150-C12P devices have two 1-Gbps / 10-Gbps ports that are available for stacking.
-On ICX 7150-C12P devices, module 3 on the front panel contains two ports that can be used as stacking or uplink ports.
+Maximum stacking distance 10 Kilometers Refer to FastIron stacking distances and optics by device on page 35 for more information.
+Stacking ports Four 1-Gbps / 10-Gbps ports on fixed module on front panel that are available for stacking when configured for 10-Gbps operation On most ICX 7150 models, module 3 on the front panel contains four ports that can be used as stacking or uplink ports.
+NOTE ICX 7150-C10ZP and ICX 7150-C12P devices have two 1-Gbps / 10-Gbps ports that are available On ICX 7150-C10ZP and ICX 7150-C12P devices, module 3 on the front panel contains two ports that can be used as stacking or uplink ports. for stacking.
 On ICX 7150-48ZP devices, module 2 on the front panel contains four ports that can be used as stacking or uplink ports.
-Refer to ICX 7150 stacking topologies on page 92 for module and port locations.
-Valid-stack-port sets On most models, (x/3/1, x/3/3, 2).
-Refer to the definition of valid-stack-port set On ICX 7150-C12P devices, (x/3/1, x/3/2, 1). in Stacking terminology on page 19 and Valid- stack-port sets on page 23 for more information.
-On ICX 7150-48ZP devices, (x/2/1, x/2/3, 2).
-NOTE The third number in the set is the maximum number of ports in a stacking trunk.
+Refer to ICX 7150 stacking topologies on page 94 for module and port locations.
+Valid-stack-port sets On most models, (x/3/1, x/3/3, 2) Refer to the definition of valid-stack-port set On ICX 7150-C10ZP and ICX 7150-C12P devices, (x/3/1, x/3/2, 1) in Stacking terminology on page 19 and Valid stack-port sets on page 23 for more information.
+On ICX 7150-48ZP devices, (x/2/1, x/2/3, 2) NOTE The third number in the set is the maximum number of ports in a stacking trunk.
 One indicates stack-port only.
-Refer to ICX 7150 stacking topologies on page 92 for port locations.
+Refer to ICX 7150 stacking topologies on page 94 for port locations.